 If you just want to experiment with the Pi or use it to control physical objects like lights, motors and sensors, you don't need to give it its own screen and keyboard.
 Follow our separate instructions for doing a headless install on the Raspberry Pi, and you can control the device from the desktop of your PC or Mac, using VNC or SSH remote access software.

 Downloading and Installing Raspbian

 Once you have all the components you need, use the following steps to set up your Raspberry Pi using a Windows, Mac or Linux-based PC (we tried this on Windows, but it should be the same on all three).

-4. Click Flash.
-The system will take several minutes to write Raspbian to the microSD card.
+5. Click Write.
+The app will now take a few minutes to download the OS and write to your card.